top of page

 Replacing the ridge beam over the kitchen.

-Tool I designed to jack up the earth roof and replace broken rafters.
+Tool designed to jack up the earth roof and replace broken rafters.

 Completed roof on the main house..for the moment.